 It is TBC's obligation to address, investigate and resolve any such concerns, raised in good faith, without fear of retaliation.
-Upon notification of an alleged violation, the NextEra General Counsel, TBC Principal Attorney, or their designee will immediately begin an investigation into the alleged violation and notify CRO of the investigation.
+Upon notification of an alleged violation, the NextEra General Counsel, the TBC Regulatory and Business Manager, the TBC Principal Attorney, or their designee will immediately begin an investigation into the alleged violation and notify CRO of the investigation.
 CRO will be kept apprised of the investigation until a resolution is reached.
 The investigation shall consist of gathering all relevant facts and data concerning the event(s) in question and reviewing those facts and data to determine whether, and to what extent, a violation has occurred.
 Corrective action will be taken and steps to prevent further violations will be implemented.

-The TBC Principal Attorney will maintain records of facts gathered in conjunction with the investigation.
+The TBC Regulatory and Business Manager will maintain records of facts gathered in conjunction with the investigation.
 TBC will evaluate the nature of the violation and will notify the CPUC either through written communication or by notifying the external auditors during the course of the audit, depending on the timing and severity of the offense as outlined in the Rules.
 Any potential communications with the CPUC relating to complaints are governed by Section 9.1, CPUC Communications and Approvals.
-Written records of the informal complaint resolution shall be maintained for three years as defined in Section 5.6 (Record-Keeping (Rule IV.F.)) above, by the TBC Principal Attorney.
+Written records of the informal complaint resolution shall be maintained for three years as defined in Section 5.6 (Record-Keeping (Rule IV.F.)) above, by the TBC Regulatory and Business Manager.